prachi2829/traffiscan/README.md

-#  TraffiScan: Real-Time Traffic Analytics Dashboard
+# TraffiScan: Real-Time Object Detection and Tracking System

-TraffiScan is a real-time traffic analytics system that leverages **YOLOv8** for vehicle detection and **DeepSORT** for multi-object tracking.
-The system analyzes traffic videos, assigns unique IDs to vehicles, computes tracking metrics, and visualizes results through an interactive Streamlit dashboard.
+TraffiScan is a Computer Vision-based object detection and tracking system that combines YOLOv8 object detection and DeepSORT multi-object tracking to identify, track, and analyze vehicles in traffic videos.
+The system assigns persistent IDs to detected objects and visualizes tracking performance through an interactive Streamlit dashboard.

 ---